verramukty2021/reconciler/Readme.md

     * Time complexity is O(n) on this process
 2. Iterate system transaction map, search the bank statement with the same key.
     * During iteration, delete matched transaction from both map.
-        * Notes: This algorithm can be improved with parallelization on this iteration.
-But need to ensure the process is done safely because it can lead to inconsistent state and memory corruption.
-Uses mechanisms like sync.Mutex or sync.RWMutex to protect the map during access.
     * At the end of the iteration, we got the unmatched transaction to be displayed on result.
     * Time complexity is O(n) for this iteration
 3. Calculate all the output metrics, and print result.